-December 2018 — Microplastics are an ubiquitous concern for the world's oceans.
+Microplastics are a ubiquitous concern for the world's oceans.
 Increasing demand for consumer plastics has resulted in an estimated 4.8 to 15.11 million metric tons of plastics entering the oceans every year1,2.
-These macroplastics degrade into microplastics, or plastic fragments <5 mm in diameter, which can range in morphology from rigid pieces to amorphous fibers.
+These macroplastics degrade into microplastics, or plastic fragments <5 mm in diameter, ranging in morphology from rigid pieces to amorphous fibers.

 Pictured above: Microplastic fibers imaged by the FlowCam.
 Photo: Woods et al., 2018

-As filter-feeders, bivalves retain environmental contaminants including microplastics.
-Due to their sessile nature, they are often used as indicators for local environmental contamination.
-However, most studies of microplastic uptake by bivalves have not utilized a realistic ratio or percentage of microplastic fibers6
+Bivalves are filter feeders that retain environmental contaminants, including microplastics.
+Due to their sessile nature, they are often used as indicators of local environmental contamination.
+However, most studies of microplastic uptake by bivalves have not utilized a realistic ratio or percentage of microplastic fibers6.

-A recent study by Woods et al. observed how the Mytilus edulis, or the blue mussel, interact with microplastic fibers at concentrations representative of coastal waters (3 to 30 particles per mL).
-Microplastics fibers were identified and enumerated using the FlowCam imaging flow cytometer6.
+A recent study by Woods et al. observed how the Mytilus edulis, or the blue mussel, interacts with microplastic fibers at concentrations representative of coastal waters (3 to 30 particles per mL).
+FlowCam imaging flow cytometer was used to identify and enumerate microplastic fibers.6

 Access the abstract and full article here to read more about the methodology and implications of these findings.
 Also, read the blog post by Bigelow Lab on this research with quotes from the Bigelow scientists themselves.